 NPAC SMS responds to the M-CREATE.

 The NPAC SMS responds with the M-ACTION response.
 An error will be returned if the service provider is not the new service provider (soa-not-authorized) or if there is no version to be activated (no-version-found) or if any other failures occur (invalid-data-values, failed).
+For the XML interface, ACTR – ActivateReply.

 Successful Broadcast of Port-to-Original Activation Request for a Pooled TN (previously NNP flow 3.1.2)